ABOUT THE BULLETIN OF CANADIAN PETROLEUM GEOLOGY (BCPG)

 UNITS OF MEASUREMENT

 Measurements should be in SI units.
 Imperial unit equivalents may be given in parentheses, but is not required.
 SI units should be referred to by symbol in the text.
-Please note that A and are not SI units; use nm and m.
+Please note that A and µ are not SI units; use nm and µm.
 (See Supplementary Metric Practice Guide for the Petroleum and Natural Gas Industry and Services, 5th ed, 1989.
-Calgary: Canadian Petroleum Association.)
+Calgary: Canadian Petroleum Association.).

 Stratigraphic terminology must conform to the 2005 edition of North American Stratigraphic Code, promulgated by the North American Commission on Stratigraphic Nomenclature (NACSN).
 The Code was published in the American Association of Petroleum Geologists Bulletin, v.
 89, no. 11 (November, 2005), p.
 1547-1591.
 It can be viewed online at the NACSN website: http://www.agiweb.org/nacsn/.
 For other usage, see the American Geological Institute’s Glossary of Geology [5th edition, 2005, K.K.E.
 Neuendorf, J.P.
 Mehl, Jr., and J.A.
 Jackson (eds.), Falls Church, Virginia; 800 p., ISBN 0-922152-76-4] and the Geological Survey of Canada’s Guide to Authors.
 Manuscripts containing new stratigraphic nomenclature will be subject to review by the CSPG Stratigraphic Nomenclature Committee.

 Revised manuscripts are returned through the online Editorial Manager system.
 Revised text files must be provided in Microsoft Word format.
-If the manuscript has been assembled with another software package, text files should be exported to a Microsoft Word-compatible format.

 All final illustrations must be submitted as individual TIFF files at final size.
 All figures should either be black and white, grayscale (8 bit) or CMYK colour (32 bit) at 1 to 1 size and 300 DPI.
 Figures containing line-art (black and white only) should be at 1200 DPI resolution.
-Figure numbers or authors’ names must not appear on the TIFF images.
+Figure numbers, captions, or authors’ names must not appear on the TIFF images.
 Each graphic file must be named uniquely, using the figure number (e.g., Figure 1 – Smith et al.tif).

 At the copy-editing stage, authors should be prepared to revise their original illustrations according to the BCPG style and resubmit new TIFF files.
 The production editor will contact authors directly if such revisions are necessary.

-Page proofs will be forwarded to authors with a response date specified.
+Final page proofs will be forwarded to authors with a response date specified.
 At the discretion of the editors, minor changes (apart from any necessary corrections) may be accommodated at page proof stage.
 Costs of major revisions at this or a later stage will be charged to the authors.
 Authors are encouraged to pay page charges, if circumstances permit.

 BCPG provides a PDF of the published paper to the corresponding author in lieu of paper reprints.